-Berlin Christmas market attack suspect: What we know
+Berlin Christmas market attack suspect: Who was Anis Amri?

 Story highlights

+- Berlin attack suspect Anis Amri dies in shootout with police in Italy

-- Investigative files indicate Anis Amri had discussed launching attack in Germany
+- Investigative files indicate Amri had discussed launching attack in Germany

-- Italian woman is identified as one of Berlin victims; two US citizens were injured

-(CNN)Anis Amri is likely the most wanted man in Europe right now.
+(CNN)Anis Amri, the Tunisian suspect identified in this week's deadly attack on a Berlin Christmas market, died Friday in a shootout in Milan, according to Italian police.

+The suspect was killed just after 3 a.m. local time, the Italian state police said on its Twitter feed.

 And according to German investigative files that CNN saw Thursday, Amri had previously discussed launching an attack in Germany.